How much grain or concentrates will my horse need?

-The proper way to measure concentrates is by weight so an old kitchen scale is handy for this.
+The proper way to measure concentrates is by weight.
+An old kitchen scale is handy for this.
 This can be time consuming each time you feed, especially if you have several horses.
 So, you’ll probably use an old coffee can or other container to scoop your feed.
 Weigh the feed in the scoop and note how much feed is in the container.
 Be sure to calculate the weight of the container so you won’t be short changing your hosre.
 That way you won’t have to weigh the feed each time.
 Also, be aware that all feed does not weigh the same.
 Your coffee can of oats will be much lighter than a pelleted concentrate.

 There are no absolute standards for feeding a horse.
 Monitoring your horse’s condition and energy levels is the only way to tell if your horse needs more or less concentrates or hay.
 If your horse is too energetic, you’ll want to decrease the amount of energy producing feed.
-If your horse is loosing weight or tires easily in work and is eating free choice quality hay or pasture you’ll need to increase the horse’s feed concentrates.
+If your horse is losing weight or tires easily in work and is eating free choice quality hay or pasture you’ll need to increase the horse’s feed concentrates.
 Older horses and growing foals may benefit from extra grain.
 Be sure not to over-feed foals however.
 They benefit from being on the lean side, rather than pleasantly plump, because rapid growth can cause joint problems.
 If your horse is quite fat, concentrates, except for a small amount of a ‘balancer’ that can make up for any shortfalls in the nutrition of they hay won’t be nessecary.
 To learn what type of balancer or supplements to feed, have your hay tested.

 The bulk of your horse’s diet should be either hay or grass.
 This is what your horse’s digestive system was made to deal with.
 In the wild, only a very small amount of a horse’s food would contain grains—only what they would get while grass was going to seed.
 If you are going to add grain or concentrates to your horse’s diet you can replace up to 40% of its fodder with the concentrate.
 In some very special cases,such as a horse that is racing, horses are fed only 1% of their body weight in hay.
 But feeding high concentrate to fodder ratios can cause boredom (fence chewing, weaving, cribbing), colic, or other problems.
 So be sure your horse is getting lots of roughage in the form of hay or grass.